veggiemonk/awesome-docker/README.md

 - [forward2docker](https://github.com/bsideup/forward2docker) :skull: - Utility to auto forward a port from localhost into ports on Docker containers running in a boot2docker VM by [@bsideup](https://github.com/bsideup)
 - [Lando](https://github.com/lando/lando) - Lando is for developers who want to quickly specify and painlessly spin up the services and tools needed to develop their projects.
 By [Tandem](https://thinktandem.io/)
 - [Vagga](https://github.com/tailhook/vagga) - Vagga is a containerisation tool without daemons.
 It is a fully-userspace container engine inspired by Vagrant and Docker, specialized for development environments by [@tailhook](https://github.com/tailhook/)
+- [Zsh-in-Docker](https://github.com/deluan/zsh-in-docker) - Install Zsh, Oh-My-Zsh and plugins inside a Docker container with one line!
+By [Deluan](https://www.deluan.com)

 ### Garbage Collection